eliahrebstock/ansible-role-jmx-datadog/README.md

 `--skip-tags datadog_agent`.

 **You need to add `Datadog.datadog` to the requirements.yml of your project**.
 Cf [requirements.yml](requirements.yml).

+If you want to install the Datadog agent but not the java integration from Datadog (for example, if you want to use another java agent), you can disable it with `datadog_java_integration: no`.

 If you want to add more datadog checks configurations, you'll have to use the `other_datadog_checks` variable as `datadog_checks` can't be override because